SWEGroup39/GatorChatApp/App_Contents/BackEnd/API/API_Documentation.md

 - If the **Sender ID** is not 4 digits long, the Invalid Sender ID (NOT FOUR DIGITS) message will be returned.
 - If the **Receiver ID** is not 4 digits long, the Invalid Receiver ID (NOT FOUR DIGITS) message will be returned.
 - If a message is posted with no actual text in the message the "Invalid Message: Messages cannot be empty." message will be returned.
+- The **"Search for Message in ALL/ONE Conversation(s)"** functions must have a valid message that exists in the database, or else "No messages found." will be returned.
 - An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
-- Otherwise, the newly created message object will be returned along with a "Message created successfully." console log message.
+- If all requirements are met, either a single user object or a slice of user objects will be returned along with a successful console log message.
 ---

 <a id="PUT_Messages"></a>